bhserna/active_record_playground_runner/README.md

 * Run the examples with a nice format and with the logger turned on.
 * Drop the database

+## Why this tool?

+For my ebook [Avoid n+1 queries on rails](https://bhserna.com/avoid-n-plus-1-queries-on-rails.html) I prepared a set of examples for each chapter using the first version of my [Active Record Playground](https://github.com/bhserna/active_record_playground), it was a template to help in the setup of an environment with Active Record.

+But is hard to write a lot of examples with the same database schema, and is hard to setup a project for each schema.

+With this tool I would be able to create examples with different schemas without setting up a project directory.
+Making it easier for me to create more and more diverse examples.
+And also helping the students to focus just on the thing they want to learn instead of the project setup.

 ## Installation

 Add this line to your project's Gemfile: